Donders-Institute/bidscoin/docs/options.rst

 - ``ignoretypes``: Datatypes that are excluded / not converted"""
 - ``zip``: Wildcard pattern to select tarball/zip-files in the source folders that need to be unzipped (in a tempdir) to expose the data.
 Use for instance '*.tar.gz' if your source data looks like `sub-01\01_MPRAGE\dcmfiles.tar.gz`, etc

-The core working of BIDScoin can be tested by clicking the [Test] button and inspection of the terminal output.
+The core working of BIDScoin and its plugins can be tested by clicking the corresponding [Test] button and inspection of the terminal output.

 dcm2niix2bids - plugin
 ----------------------

-The `dcm2niix2bids plugin <plugins.html#dcm2niix2bids>`__ is the default bidscoiner plugin that converts DICOM and PAR/REC source data to BIDS-valid NIfTI- and json sidecar files.
-This plugin relies on `dcm2niix <https://github.com/rordenlab/dcm2niix>`__, for which you can set the following options:
+The `dcm2niix2bids plugin <plugins.html#dcm2niix2bids>`__ is the default bidscoiner plugin that converts DICOM and PAR/REC data to BIDS.
+It relies on `dcm2niix <https://github.com/rordenlab/dcm2niix>`__, for which you can set the following options:

 - ``command``: Command to run dcm2niix from the terminal, such as: